Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 5. Add a Namespace prefix
 6. Upload the .ttl file you just created.
 7. Click “Import” to complete the installation.
-8. Omeka will parse and register your vocabulary under your namespace.
+8. Omeka will parse and register your vocabulary under your namespace prefix.

 **Watch the step-by-step tutorial:**
 [**Omeka S Vocabularies – Vimeo Video**](https://vimeo.com/449764902)